MK316/S2024/Corpus/assignment/assign01.md

 8. **Proofread and Format:** Review your MD file for errors in formatting, spelling, and grammar.
 Ensure it's well-organized.

-9. **Submission:** Submit your completed MD file as your assignment.
+9. **Submission:** Submit your completed MD file link as your assignment on our Padlet page

-### Evaluation Criteria
-Your assignment will be assessed based on:
-- Appropriateness of the selected text.
-- Clarity and organization of the MD document.
-- Quality of the word cloud and word frequency list.
-- Effectiveness of the instructions for using these visualizations.
-- Creativity and engagement in the brief lesson plan.

 **Note:** Reference external sources and tools used in your assignment.